DesiresAreGrey/desiresaregrey.github.io/docs/about.md

 <script type="module" src="/js/about.js"></script>

-# DesiresAreGrey
+# About

+Hi, I'm Diana, aka DesiresAreGrey!

 ## Wordcloud

 Add words to the wordcloud that you think describe me!

-<p style="font-size: 13px; color: #999">You can add a maximum of 5 words/phrases, each separated by a comma or newline.
+<p style="font-size: 13px; color: #999; margin-top: -0.5rem;">You can add a maximum of 5 words/phrases, each separated by a comma or newline.
 The word/phrase has a maximum
 character length of 25 and there can only be 4 words within 1 phrase.
 The textbox will remember your previous input, so you can edit and submit again to update your submission.</p>